ImranK1506/Udacity-ArcadeGame/README.md

 Your **README.md** file should be updated with instructions on both how to 1.
 Run and 2.
 Play your arcade game.

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+## Descripion

+Used [jsdoc](https://devhints.io/jsdoc) as a reference to describe functions in app.js